Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations

-As a stepping-stone towards full three dimensional turbulence, several previous authors \citep{chandler2013invariant,lucas2015recurrent,lucas2020stabilisation} have studied the particular case of periodic, two-dimensional Kolmogorov flow, at relatively low Reynolds number.
-This has several attractions: in two dimensions the number of degrees of freedom in the system is greatly reduced, yet this flow supports turbulence-like chaos; the lack of physical boundaries simplifies computations, allowing the use of a Fourier (pseudo-)spectral discretisation; and non-trivial invariant solutions, which have been studied in detail for decades \citep{meshalkin1961investigation,obukhov1983kolmogorov,platt1991investigation,fylladitakis2018kolmogorov} appear at relatively low Reynolds number, allowing the use of low spatial resolutions.
+As a stepping-stone towards full three dimensional turbulence, several previous authors \citep{chandler2013invariant,lucas2015recurrent,lucas2021stabilisation} have studied the particular case of periodic, two-dimensional Kolmogorov flow, at relatively low Reynolds number.
+This has several attractions: in two dimensions the number of degrees of freedom in the system is greatly reduced, yet this flow supports turbulence-like chaos; the lack of physical boundaries simplifies computations, allowing the use of a Fourier (pseudo-)spectral discretisation; and non-trivial invariant solutions, which have been studied in detail for decades \citep{meshalkin1961investigation,obukhov1983kolmogorov,platt1991investigation,fylladitakis2018kolmogorov} appear at Reynolds numbers achievable with the use of relatively low spatial resolutions.
+It is also possible to achieve similar two-dimensional flows in experiments. \citet{suri2020} found 7 numerically converged periodic orbits and showed that these closely matched the dynamics in an experimental configuration of Kolmogorov flow.
+Recently, \citet{yalniz2021} used an existing Newton-hookstep method to find 18 periodic orbits in \emph{three}-dimensional Kolmogorov flow, which was sufficient to reduce the dynamics of the system to a remarkably simple Markov chain model.
 We also concentrate on the case of 2D Kolmogorov flow, for the reasons listed above, as well as for comparison with this previous work.

 In this paper, we study methods which follow ideas of \citet{azimi2020adjoint}, but which are formulated for 2D Kolmogorov flow and explicitly address the incompressibility constraints of Navier-Stokes.
 In section \ref{sec:objectives} we present the governing equations of the flow, formulate objective functionals that are minimised at periodic orbits, and derive the necessary gradients of these.
 Formulations are presented which tackle incompressibility in different ways: either it is implicitly enforced by the governing equations; it is included in the objective functional; or we explicitly project onto and restrict to the incompressible subspace.
 In section \ref{sec:optimisation}, we discuss possible optimisation strategies for these objective functionals.
 Section \ref{sec:comparison} compares three variational methods for two test cases and then applies the most successful to a larger number of possible periodic orbits, comparing against the traditional shooting method.
 Concluding remarks are given in section \ref{sec:conclusion}.